 The Human API has several medical and wellness blocks and allows users to manage patient profiles, provide access to vitals, store test results, and review prescriptions.

-Developers are likely to use this API as it offers well-written documentation and clear guides for web, iOS, and Android development.
+Developers are likely to use this API as it offers well-written documentation and clear guides for web, iOS, and Android healthcare application development.

 BetterDoctor helps patients locate and choose healthcare providers, assisting them in learning more about care providers and making informed decisions when picking a provider.
 The BetterDoctor service has helped over 20 million people find the right healthcare professional.